+Life in Translation

 By Steven T. King

 Chapter 1: Korea 1952

 Airman Frank King looked down to check the gauges of his small twin propeller aircraft as he slid into the lead position in front of three B52 bombers.

 “This is Sinatra, the road is paved and the skies are clear,” said King into his radio.
 Frank had received the Sinatra nickname early in his time at the Air Force Academy from his bunkmate who over heard him singing in the shower.